 - 1 teaspoon cream of tartar

 - 1 teaspoon baking soda

 - 1/2 teaspoon each ground cinnamon, mace and nutmeg

 - 2-1/2 cups confectioners' sugar

 - Preheat oven to 350°.
 Grease and flour a 10-in. fluted tube pan.
 Place raisins in a small bowl; add boiling water to cover and let stand 5 minutes.
 Drain.

 - Transfer to prepared pan.
-Bake 50-60 minutes or until toothpick inserted in center comes out clean.
+Bake 40-45 minutes or until a toothpick inserted in center comes out with moist crumbs (do not overbake).
 Cool 10 minutes before removing from pan to a wire rack to cool completely.

 This is not a gingerbread for the faint of heart.
 It's a strong, in-your-face flavor which I love.
 I'm not wild about raisins so I substituted dried cranberries and loved it.
 I baked it for only 48 minutes because it was starting to pull away from the sides of the pan at that point.

 This cake turned out rather dry, possibly because I over baked it.
 My husband did not detect that it was made with whole wheat flour, which surprised me, and he enjoyed its molasses flavor.
 It really needs the sweet glaze.